Violence flares in Turkey's tense southeast after mayors' arrest

 A spokeswoman at the state agency overseeing the internet was unable to comment on widespread reports of outages.

-The autonomy-seeking PKK took up arms in 1984, and more than 40,000 people have died in the conflict since.
+The autonomy-seeking PKK took up arms in 1984, and more than 40,000 people have died.
 Renewed violence since July 2015 has claimed thousands of lives.

-Additional reporting by Tuvan Gumrukcu; Editing by Daren Butler and Robin Pomeroy
+(Reporting by Ayla Jean Yackley; Editing by Daren Butler and Robin Pomeroy)